 Create the perfect video hook

 If a person is interested enough to click on your video, the last thing you want to do is let them get bored.
-That’s why it’s important that you create an interesting and engaging hook in the first 10 seconds of your video.
+That’s why it’s important that you create an interesting and engaging hook or introduction in the first 10 seconds of your video.
+You can do this easily for example utilizing an online intro maker.

 Keep in mind that this period must be catchy and interesting enough to make the viewer want to keep watching.
 It should also be relevant to your product or service, so people know what you’re talking about and why it matters to them.